 - Autoptimize – a free plugin that allows users to optimize their site’s code

 - WP Fastest Cache – a free (with paid option) plugin that offers caching and basic code optimization

-Step 3: Choose a WordPress Ecommerce Plugin
+Step 5: Choose an Ecommerce Plugin

 The most popular type of WordPress ecommerce plugins are self-hosted and they work in a more ‘traditional’ way by using the WordPress infrastructure to add product, checkout and account pages to your site.